Skip to main content

 Research confirms that sleep deprivation significantly impacts our emotional regulation abilities.
 Studies have shown that lack of sleep creates “a deficit in the ability to integrate emotion and cognition,” affecting how we make moral judgments and decisions with longer response times indicating greater difficulty in determining appropriate actions.1 Neuroscience research has revealed that sleep loss causes increased activity in the amygdala (our brain’s emotional center) while simultaneously reducing functional connectivity with the prefrontal cortex—the region responsible for rational thought and impulse control.

-This research explains why the “sleep on it” wisdom proves so valuable.
+This is why “sleep on it” is usually good advice, especially when the decision is loaded.
 When we’re sleep-deprived, brain imaging studies show an “increased amygdala hyperlimbic reaction” to negative emotional stimuli, coupled with “a loss of mPFC functional connectivity,” suggesting decreased prefrontal lobe inhibition.2 In simpler terms, when we’re tired, our emotional brain becomes more reactive while our rational brain becomes less effective at providing oversight.

 Understanding Ego Death #